The Haight

 “We’re friends.
 We have a class together.”

 Roddy was going to play every card for all it was worth.
 He was stern and serious.
 The elder, alpha male.
-I was an interloper.
+Harry was an interloper.
 A bum out to take advantage of his daughter.
-Later I asked Jan about her dad.
+Later when asked about her dad, Jan replied.
 “It turned out OK.
 He’s now with the woman he should have been with all along.
-And my mom is rid of him.”
+And my mom too, I guess.”

-I was now dating four women, always running behind and out of sync, trying to catch up.
-I came down with a virus and was sick in bed.
-Jan came by every day to see if I was alive.
-When summer rolled around, there being no snow in the mountains, I asked Jan if she’d like to move to San Jose and work in the cannery.
+Harry was now always running behind and out of sync, trying to catch up.
+He came down with a virus and was sick in bed.
+Jan came by every day to see if he was alive.
+When summer rolled around, there being no snow in the mountains, he asked Jan if she’d like to move to San Jose and work in the cannery.

-Cynthia was tired of our now and then affair and was happy to break up.
-Marty and I had never truly bonded.
+Cynthia was tired of their now and then affair and was happy to break up.
+Marty and he had never truly bonded.

-But Pat and I had a deeper connection that would now be torn apart.
-We each would vanish to the other.
-I told her I was moving in with another woman.
-We cried and cried.
-At that moment I loved her more than anything or anyone in the world.
-“Won’t you reconsider?”
-This whole one man one woman edict was unnatural and tragic.
+But Pat was a deeper connection that would now be torn apart.
+They each would vanish to the other.
+He told her he was moving in with another woman.
+They both cried and cried.
+This is nuts.
+It just makes sense.
+What kind of sense is that.

-All the roommates left for work during the summer so we subleased the Cole and Oak flat to some seemingly normal people who paid cash in advance and promised to take good care of the place.
+All the roommates left for work during the summer and subleased the Cole and Oak flat to some seemingly normal people who paid cash in advance and promised to take good care of the place.
 There was nothing of any value there.
 Seemed like a good idea.

-Jan and I rented a small house in San Jose that belonged to a faculty member at the college who was going away for the summer.
+Jan and Harry rented a small house in San Jose that belonged to a faculty member at the college who was going away for the summer.
 She took a job sorting fruit with the Mexican ladies.
-I drove a fork lift.
-I made $3.75 per hour.
+He drove a fork lift making $3.75 per hour.
 Anything over eight hours went to a little over $5 and anything over 60 hours in a week went to $7.50.

-Being the third summer driving a forklift, I had some seniority and was offered as much work as I wanted.
-A typical day began at six pm when I found my forklift, the dayshift driver got off, and I got on.
+Being the third summer driving a forklift, he had some seniority and was offered as much work as he wanted.
+A typical day began at six pm when he found the forklift, the dayshift driver got off, and he got on.
 It ended at six am when the process was reversed.

-I worked mostly in a nearby warehouse across the tracks, loading empty cans onto trucks.
+Harry worked mostly in a nearby warehouse across the tracks, loading empty cans onto trucks.
 The cans were stacked on pallets that were stacked six high all the way to the ceiling.
-Getting them out around beams and cables involved some degree of skill and luck.
-The trucks arrived in groups which allowed time during the night to take a few naps.
+Getting them out around beams and cables involved some degree of care.
+The trucks arrived in groups which allowed time between to nap.

 A family friend named Linda had married an up and coming banker in his late twenties.
 He was a pleasant, normal guy.
 Linda, a nordic goddess, grew bored and left her husband for a guy named Ode, another nordic god, built like a light-heavyweight boxer.
 Ode was definitely a horse of a different color, having grown up in state reform schools and prisons.
 Linda soon realized she’d made a big mistake and left a note on the table advising Ode that she was gone to parts unknown.

 Ode then showed up at another friend’s house with a gun looking for Linda.
-Max, a jazz bassist, a genuine beatnik who had played with the likes of Dizzy Gillespie and Woody Herman, recognized the good in Ode and ultimately convinced him that as beautiful as she was, Linda wasn’t worth the cost.
-Max was like family and within a day Ode joined the long list of lost souls who had moved into my parents’ basement.
+Max, a jazz bassist, a beatnik who had played with the likes of Dizzy Gillespie and Woody Herman, recognized the good in Ode and ultimately convinced him that as beautiful as she was, Linda wasn’t worth the effort.
+Max was like family and within a day Ode joined the long list of lost souls who had moved into Harry’s parents’ basement.

-One evening I was cooling off in the basement when Ode strode in with exaggerated strides, swinging his shoulders, wearing glasses made up of multiple prisms.
+One evening Harry was cooling off in the basement when Ode strode in with exaggerated strides, swinging his shoulders, wearing glasses made up of multiple prisms.
 He looked like a giant fly.

 He removed and examined them.
 “Oh.
 I forgot I had these on.”

 One never knew with Ode.
-He lived in the basement for a year and enrolled at San Jose State studying ceramic arts, producing many beautiful pieces and giving most of them to my parents including a large cookie jar that they treasured.
+He lived in the basement for a year and enrolled at San Jose State studying ceramic arts, producing beautiful pieces and giving most of them to Harry’s parents including a large cookie jar that they treasured.

-September of 1966 I arrived back at 410 Cole the day before school was scheduled to begin.
+September of 1966 Harry arrived back at 410 Cole the day before school was scheduled to begin.
 The sub-leasers were gone.
-The first day we spent cleaning, though the place wasn’t particularly dirty.
+The first day was spent cleaning, though the place wasn’t particularly dirty.

-Ron and I wandered up to Haight Street.
+Ron and Harry wandered up to Haight Street.
 People were sitting on the sidewalk.
 Small groups milled around.
-As we walked along someone said “Grass?”
+As they walked along someone said “Grass?”

 Ron whispered “Was that a question?”